Criminal Defense

 Sex crime accusations should not be taken lightly.
 Being accused of a sex crime can ruin your life in the short- and long-term.
 Some sexual assault cases are the result of false allegations.
 A conviction can threaten your freedom, privacy, and independence.
 Contact a sex crimes defense attorney from Metcalf Falls to start your defense as soon as possible.
 We know how to defend your rights.

-Why You Should Hire a Criminal Defense Attorney ASAP
+Why You Should Contact a Criminal Defense Attorney Immediately

-Metcalf Falls Offers Personalized Defense in Pinellas County
+Metcalf Falls Provides Tailored Criminal Defense in Pinellas County

 Step 1: Schedule a Free Consultation

-Step 3: Gather the Facts & Craft Your Defense
+Step 3: Review Evidence & Build Your Defense

-Step 5: File Motions & Prepare for Court
+Step 5: Prepare for Court & File Necessary Motions

-Should I talk to the police if I’m accused of a crime?
+Should I speak to the police if I’m facing criminal charges?

 What’s the difference between a public defender and a private defense lawyer?